SamuelScheit/fingerprinting/paper/paper.typ

 /*

 QUESTIONS TO OUR INSTRUCTOR:
-- (how) can we add attachments, e.g. a list of fonts that fingerprintjs checks for?
+- (how) can / should we add attachments, e.g. a list of fonts that fingerprintjs checks for?
+- (how) do we include code used to test our hypothesis?
 - which of the following topics can / should we investigate?
 - is this typst template acceptable?
+- do we need more literature?

 Current status: